S.A. Boulanger Brass Flush Mount

 Angelo Sciolari graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died and he took over the Sciolari Lighting company at the age of 22.

-He led the family business with a passionate vision and within years, he expanded the business and started working with other light companies worldwide.
+He led the family business with a passionate vision.
+Within years, he expanded the business and started working with other light companies worldwide.

 Sciolari was the founder and the first president of the trade association of Italian manufacturers of lighting fixtures, the AIDI.
 The Associazione Italiana di Illuminazione was founded in 1958 and still exists today.